Behram-Khan-1/CheckupApp/Assets/Scripts/README.md

 The system consists of the following key components:

 - **GoalReminderManager**: Checks goal timings against current time and displays reminders
-- **DatabaseManager**: Handles saving and loading goals from Firebase
+- **DatabaseManager**: Handles saving and loading goals and streaks from Firebase
-- **ChatInputManager**: Processes user input and special commands
+- **ChatInputManager**: Processes user input, classifies intent, and handles special commands
 - **ChatUIManager**: Displays messages in the chat interface
+- **PromptBuilder**: Constructs prompts for the AI, including intent classification

 The reminder check runs every minute by default, but this can be adjusted in the GoalReminderManager component.

+## Streak Tracking

+The system now supports tracking streaks (like NoFap, workout, meditation):

+- Automatically detects when a user is updating a streak
+- Stores streak information including name, status, current streak count, and longest streak
+- Updates streak information in Firebase